MelissaEPFL/Popelitical/index.md

 * Principal component 1 is nicely capturing the Democrats vs Republicans spectrum
 * Principal component 2 seems to capture the pope uniqueness

-Then we moved on interpreting more precisely what our two components captures:
+Then we moved on interpreting more precisely what our two principal components captures using :

 ![image](output/PCA_features_importance.jpg)